Rosengate/exedra-web/resources/views/docs/controller/routing-group.md

 *The routing group under this method is resolved only when it's accessed.*

 ### Immediate subrouting
 Similar to `group` prefix, except that this one have their group resolved immediately.
+Prefix with `sub`.
 ```php
 /**
  * @path /:product-id